Normal form (abstract rewriting): Definitions

 Stated formally, if (A,→) is an abstract rewriting system, x∈A is in normal form if no y∈A exists such that x→y, i.e. x is an irreducible term.

 An object a is weakly normalizing if there exists at least one particular sequence of rewrites starting from a that eventually yields a normal form.
 A rewriting system has the weak normalization property or is (weakly) normalizing (WN) if every object is weakly normalizing.
 An object a is strongly normalizing if every sequence of rewrites starting from a eventually terminates with a normal form.
-An abstract rewriting system is strongly normalizing, terminating, noetherian, or has the (strong) normalization property (SN), if each of its objects is strongly normalizing.
+A rewriting system is strongly normalizing, terminating, noetherian, or has the (strong) normalization property (SN), if each of its objects is strongly normalizing.

 A rewriting system has the normal form property (NF) if for all objects a and normal forms b, b can be reached from a by a series of rewrites and inverse rewrites only if a reduces to b.
 A rewriting system has the unique normal form property (UN) if for all normal forms a, b ∈ S, a can be reached from b by a series of rewrites and inverse rewrites only if a is equal to b.
 A rewriting system has the unique normal form property with respect to reduction (UN→) if for every term reducing to normal forms a and b, a is equal to b.